CNEM Members

 Discover the postgraduate courses available in the Centre for Nutrition, Exercise and Metabolism (CNEM).

-View the research projects currently taking place within the CNEM.
+View the research projects within the CNEM.

 This study will examine how diets varying in carbohydrate, fat, and sugar effect energy balance and physical activity levels.